 Central & South America Tours, Vacation Packages & Travel Experiences

 Want reasons to travel to South and Central America?
 Well, let’s start with the following.
 Varied scenery is one which includes majestic mountain ranges, rushing and dramatic waterfalls, beautiful lake districts, dense rainforests and jungles, golden beaches and fascinating deserts.
-Another is cultural attractions which include colourful people with diverse customs and dress, interesting cuisines, wine growing regions, wonderful festivals, exceptional archaeological sites, amazing animal sanctuaries and a long remarkable history.
+On South America tours, another is cultural attractions which include colourful people with diverse customs and dress, interesting cuisines, wine growing regions, wonderful festivals, exceptional archaeological sites, amazing animal sanctuaries and a long remarkable history.

 Argentina is a diverse country scenically.
 Time spent in Buenos Aires allows for soaking up the country’s culture.
 There are excellent museums and art galleries, an amazing cemetery in Recoleta where Eva Peron is buried, irresistible tango shows complete with dancing and mouth-watering restaurants offering grilled meats par excellence.
 For wine enthusiasts, head to Mendoza perched on the edge of the Andes Mountains.
 Scenic Bariloche is for both skiing and summer visits.
-Patagonia is a unique land with exceptional and dramatic national parks, ice fields and glaciers.
+Patagonia is a unique land with exceptional and dramatic national parks, ice fields and glaciers on South America tours.

 In Brazil, Rio de Janeiro conjures up the Mardi Gras carnival, sambas and bossa novas and exotic beaches.
 However, if you fall for anything here, it will be the awe-inspiring beautiful scenic backdrop which includes Corcovado and Sugar Loaf Mountain.
 Iguassu Falls is one of the world’s most breathtaking waterfalls bordering three countries.
 The modern architecture, in the capital, Brasilia, will amaze you.
 A visit to the Amazon River using Manaus as a centre will take you right into dense rainforest.
 You will find Salvador a gem with its historical and quaint centre.
 And for wildlife and flora, you can’t beat the Pantanal.

 Uruguay can be reached by hydrofoil from Buenos Aires.
-Spending time in its capital, Montevideo with its mixture of colonial architecture, beaches and neighbourhoods, Uruguay’s outstanding, internationally famous beach and sailboat resort, Punte del Este and quaint Colonia del Sacramento with its cobblestone streets makes a trip to this small, manageable country well worthwhile.
+Spending time in its capital, Montevideo with its mixture of colonial architecture, beaches and neighbourhoods, Uruguay’s outstanding, internationally famous beach and sailboat resort, Punta del Este and quaint Colonia del Sacramento with its cobblestone streets makes a trip on South American tours to this small, manageable country well worthwhile.

 Peru is famous for its world-renowned, mysterious, archaeological site, Machu Picchu, from the days of the Inca civilization and rightly so.
 But that’s not all there is.
 Cusco is the colourful and lively ancient capital of the Incas with interesting churches, art galleries, palaces and convents.
 Nearby Sacred Valley has a wealth of Incan sites to explore as well as indigenous markets.
 In the south, Lake Titicaca offers the floating reed villages and more Incan sites.
 The capital, Lima is known for its gastronomy, old colonial centre and its excellent Larco Museum.

 Ecuador is rich in interesting history and panoramic scenery.
 Quito is the second highest capital in the world and is surrounded by volcanoes.
 Its picturesque and well-preserved old town, with its cobblestone streets, is a mixture of Colonial and Republican architecture.
-Guayaquil, on the Pacific Ocean, is noted for its many parks and green spaces.
+Guayaquil, the nation's largest city and the capital of Guayas Province, lies on the banks of the Guayas River about 60 kilometres (40 mi) north of the Gulf of Guayaquil, near the Equator..
 Otavalo is known for its colourful indigenous market where merchandise includes jewellery, clothing, Panama hats, wood carvings and paintings.
 Cuenca, a UNESCO World Heritage site has beautiful Colonial architecture and an imposing cathedral.
-Then there are the amazing Galapagos Islands where a cruise will bring you up close to all manner of bird and animal species as well as unique flora.
+Then there are the amazing Galapagos Islands where a cruise on a South America tour will bring you up close to all manner of bird and animal species as well as unique flora.

 Bolivia has amazing scenery consisting of rugged mountains with snow-capped peaks, vast deserts, dense jungle and high-altitude lakes.
 La Paz is the world’s highest capital where the city’s buildings cling to the sides of mountains.
 You can wander its streets and lively markets or just take in the ambience at an outdoor café.
 Sucre, with its mild and agreeable climate, has a reputation as one of South America’s most beautiful cities with its whitewashed buildings and wealth of Colonial architecture.
 Santa Cruz is actually Bolivia’s largest city, vibrant and lively with much to offer the visitor.
 You can also head north of La Paz to nearby Lake Titicaca with its many fascinating Inca sites.